What is Hand Lettering?

 How to Practice Hand Lettering

-As you may have guessed, practice is absolutely necessary in order to excel in hand lettering.
+As you may have guessed, like any other art form, practice is absolutely necessary in order to excel in hand lettering.
 You can’t pick up a brush pen for the first time and be amazing.
 Everyone has to start somewhere, but regular practice can help accelerate your growth and set you apart.
 So how do you practice?

 Hand Lettering Drills

-If you want to grab a free drills sheet to help you get started with practice, you can subscribe to my email list and download one right now!
-There are other lettering worksheets, printables, and other freebies, too!
+If you want to grab free practice sheets to help you get started, you can subscribe to my email list and download one right now!
+There are other lettering worksheets, printables, and additional resources, too!
 Just click here to sign up and you can start some hand lettering drills ASAP!

 Practice in Other Ways